jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

   True_or_False: "(P = True) ∨ (P = False)"
 ```
-These rules perhaps do not need any explanation.
+These rules perhaps do not need any explanation,
+and are just materialization of the idea [here](#recovering-the-full-power-of-hol).

 ---